Birds With Orange Heads

 • Diet: Nectar, insects, and spiders

-The Rufous Hummingbird is known for its bright look and amazing migrations.
+The Rufous Hummingbird is known for its bright appearance and amazing migrations.
 These small birds are a joy to watch.
-They have unique features and behaviors that make them popular with bird lovers and nature fans.
+Their unique features and behaviors make them popular with bird lovers and nature fans.

 Rufous Hummingbird